 It is that time of year again, Operation Christmas Child.
 There are many kids around the world that do not get Christmas presents.
 Many of these kids don’t even have toys to play with.
 Operation Christmas Child helps share the Love of God in a tangible way giving these kids toys and gifts.

-Which seems to be the third week in November.
+Which is held the third week in November of each year.

 I knew of this from in 2012 at my church.
 It wasn’t until 2013, I dug more into it because of the passion and interest of a friend had for this ministry.